Hello fellow readers,

 In this post I’ll discuss what programming and computing are for me.

-Their functions can be summed to entertainment, utility, and information.
+Computers are tools.
+Their functions can be summed to entertainment,

 While building something as the first kind of programmer no real accomplishment is made.
 Success is rare.
 It’s hard to innovate and satisfy others.
 Even programmers themselves don’t care about the implementation details.
 Those programmers should be humble, brave, and patient.
 The K&R duo is a fine example of this.
 They are the authors of the C programming language and UNIX operating system on which run almost every platform today.
 Yet, who of your non-techie friends has ever heard their names.
 Ask them about Steve Jobs or Bill Gates instead.